Empowering Excellence: A Narrative Therapy approach to men’s violence towards women

 The course duration is approximately 1.5 hours, including time required to complete exercises.

-This course can be claimed under both Focussed Psychological Strategies and Family Violence for CPD purposes, consistent with the CPD requirements for Accredited Mental Health Social Workers and Accredited Family Violence Social Workers
+This course can be claimed under Focussed Psychological Strategies (FPS), Mental Health, Family Violence and Clinical for CPD purposes, consistent with the CPD Goals and Hours Requirements.

 - Register for this course by following the link to the right